Bad Reputation (Dirty White Boy album)

-Bad Reputation is the name of the 1990 glam metal album by the band Dirty White Boy.
-It was the only album released by the band and spawned two singles "Let's Spend Momma's Money" and "Lazy Crazy".
+Bad Reputation is a 1990 album by the rock band Dirty White Boy.
+It was the only album released by the band and spawned two singles "Let's Spend Momma's Money", which peaked at 93 on the UK Singles Chart and "Lazy Crazy".
 The album was produced by Beau Hill and released on the Polydor label.
 It is known that the band were unhappy with the sound of the final product and this could be another reason they decided to split.

 Track listing

 All tracks written by David Glen Eisley and Earl Slick; except where noted: